devopsdays/devopsdays-web/content/events/2019-chicago/propose.md

 ### Ideas:
 This is what we would like to know.
 Do you have an answer?

-- DevOps movement has been around for a few years now: Did anyone find out if it really helped your organization?
+- DevOps movement has been around for a few years now: Has it really helped your organization?
 Are there numbers for this?
 - Did the culture of DevOps spread to other parts of your company?
 If not, why?
 - Is DevOps the magic silver bullet which solved all your problems?
 What are the problems it didn’t solve (although you thought it would)?
+- Was there one tool or methodology in particular that was key to your organization's DevOps transformation?
+Tell us about the role it played and how it moved the needle.
 - Were there unexpected problems during your cultural change into DevOps?
 - Did the required skill-set of people change after starting to do things DevOps-Style?
 - Did people leave because you “went DevOps”?
 Was this good or bad or both?